 Attending a support group with people who have the same disease or a similar disease can help you understand your condition better.
 It can also help you adjust to your treatment and lifestyle changes.
 Support groups take place online and in person.
 Ask your provider about a support group that might help you.

 Caplan syndrome rarely causes serious breathing trouble or disability due to lung problems.

 These complications can occur from Caplan syndrome:

 - Increased risk for tuberculosis

-Call for an appointment with your health care provider if you have symptoms of Caplan syndrome.
+Call for an appointment with your provider if you have symptoms of Caplan syndrome.

-People with rheumatoid arthritis should avoid exposure to hazardous dust.
+People with rheumatoid arthritis should avoid exposure to coal dust.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.